DC1MBY/T-Clock/README.md

 ### Nixie

 Even more difficult to source than the Nixie tubes are sockets for them.
 Therefore I soldered the Nixie tubes directly to the PCB.
-I've seen this methode first
+I've seen this methode first in Russian test equipment offered on an flea market.
+For equally spacing the Nixie from the PCB an 3d printed spacer is used (in12b.scad).
 ![nixie](img/nixie.jpg)

 ### Case